When you’re struggling to write your personal history or memoir, use one of these five sources to supply the story.

 You Can Write Your Personal History

-Whether you call it a personal history, memoir, or life story, using these sources of content can enhance your story.
+Whether you call it a personal history, memoir, or life story, using these content sources can enhance your story.
 I used all of them to enrich the story of competing in beauty pageants as a teenager.
 Your story is worth the effort, but it doesn’t have to be so taxing.